First Potomac Realty Trust

 First Potomac Realty Trust was a real estate investment trust that invested in industrial properties and business parks in the suburbs of the Washington metropolitan area.
 In 2017, it was acquired by Government Properties Income Trust.

+Assets

 As of December 31, 2016, the company wholly owned properties totaling 6.7 million square feet and owned an additional 0.9 million square feet via joint ventures.
 The company's largest tenant was the federal government of the United States, which accounted for 16% of rents in 2016.

-History
+Timeline

 The company was founded in 1997 by Douglas J. Donatelli and Nicholas R. Smith.

 In October 2003, the company became a public company via an initial public offering, raising $112.5 million.

 In 2010, the company acquired 440 First St NW for $15.3 million and 1211 Connecticut Ave for $49.5 million.